-Help to Buy: Equity Loan is a loan from the government that you put towards the cost of buying a newly built home in England.
-Separate schemes are available in Wales and Scotland.
+Help to Buy: Equity Loan is a government scheme for first-time buyers.
+It provides a loan, called an equity loan, that you put towards the cost of buying a new build.

 The amount you pay for a home depends on where in England you buy it.